scottsappen/Ansible-deployment/README.md

 - deploy.iap.yml - deploy the application (in this case a JAR) and fire up services

 Hopefully you will get a sense as to how easy this is to work with (Ansible).
 You can create your own playbook (main.yml and /tasks) to do fun and useful administration work.

+Note: you will need to install ansible, python and python-boto, but you can get all that from Ansible's install page